Turkey–United States relations: Surveillance (Drone)

+Military Operations

 Turkey participated with the United States in the Korean War in 1950–53 and in missions in Somalia, Kosovo, and Bosnia and Herzegovina in 1992–2004.

 Turkey has commanded the International Security Assistance Force (ISAF) in Afghanistan twice since its inception.
 2,000 Mehmetçik concentrated on training Afghan military and security forces and provided security at ISAF's Regional Command-Capital stationed in Kabul.
 An undisclosed number of Mehmetçik were deployed to the Wardak and Jawzjan provinces to give ground support to USA Air Force Operations.

 During the Iraq War, Turkey established the NATO Training Mission in 2005 and sponsored specialized training for hundreds of Iraqi security personnel in a secret facility in Turkey.

+Joint Exercises

+For the Anatolian Falcon 2012 joint exercises, the United States sent the 480th Fighter Squadron to train with Turkish pilots in the operation Suppression of Enemy Air Defenses.

 Operation Gladio

 Operation Gladio is the codename for a clandestine "stay-behind" operation of armed resistance that was planned by the Western Union (WU) (and subsequently by NATO) for a potential Warsaw Pact invasion and conquest in Europe.

 Counter-Guerrilla is the branch of the operation.
 The operation's founding goal was to erect a guerrilla force capable of countering a possible Soviet invasion.
 The goal was soon expanded to subverting communism in Turkey.
 Counter-Guerrilla initially operated out of the Turkish Armed Forces' Tactical Mobilization Group (STK).
 In 1967, it was renamed to the Special Warfare Department before becoming Special Forces Command.
 Counter-Guerrilla's existence in Turkey was revealed in 1973 by then-prime minister Bülent Ecevit.